Eugène Hus: Life

 He was the son of Louis Stapleton, an Irish officer in the garrison at Brussels, and Elisabeth Bayard, a ballet dancer at the Théâtre de la Monnaie known by the pseudonym Mlle Bibi.
-Deserted by his father when he went off on campaign, Pierre-Louis soon got on the stage alongside his mother – aged around 4 he danced before prince Charles-Alexandre de Lorraine, who offered him 50 ducats in a gold box in recognition of his precocious talents, according to Hus's obituary in the Journal de Brussels.
+Deserted by his father when he went off on campaign, Pierre-Louis soon got on the stage alongside his mother.
+Aged around 4, he danced before prince Charles-Alexandre de Lorraine, who offered him 50 ducats in a gold box in recognition of his precocious talents, according to Hus's obituary in the Journal de Brussels.
 In 1762, Jean-Baptiste Hus arrived in Brussels as ballet master returning to the Théâtre de la Monnaie.
 Pierre-Louis was adopted by Hus (Elisabeth was Hus's mistress and later wife) and followed the couple on their wanderings, performing at Lyon (1764–67 and 1770–79), where Pierre-Louis began his career as a ballet master under Hus's guidance.

+In Paris, he was engaged as a dancer and ballet master at the Théâtre-Italien from 1779 to 1780, then he returned to Lyon where he married an actress, Mlle.
+Soulier.
+On 9 February 1784, he premiered Le Ballon, a ballet de circonstance devoted to the work of the Montgolfier brothers, but the audience booed the piece so much that it was withdrawn after the first performance.
+Called to Bordeaux by Jean Dauberval in 1785, after the collapse of the Lyon management, Pierre-Louis restaged La Mort d'Orphée and Les Quatre fils Aymons there, ballets created by Jean-Baptiste in 1759 and 1780 respectively.
+He then took the pseudonym Eugène Hus.
+He danced at the Paris Opera in 1786, then in London in 1787.